March 28, 2023 8 min read

 Folded linen bed sheets Blue Linen bedding sample

 If you want cool bedding for night sweats, you’ll need to know which types of fabric are best.
-Let’s look closer at a few of the most common bedding fabrics, and compare various fabric properties to help you find the right option for you.
+Let’s look closer at a few of the most common bedding fabrics, and compare various fabric properties to help you find the sheets for hot sleepers.
 First, the most common fabrics used to make bedding include materials like bamboo, cotton, linen, microfiber, silk, polyester, and flannel, which is typically a thicker and heavier form of cotton.
 Read on to do some comparison of the properties for a few of these popular bedding fabrics.

 Comparison of fabric properties